bjin/mpv-prescalers/README.md

 [RAISR (Rapid and Accurate Image Super Resolution)](https://ai.googleblog.com/2016/11/enhance-raisr-sharp-images-with-machine.html).
 It comes with different variants to fit different scenarios.

+For RAVU, `r3` (with `radius=3` setting) shaders are generally recommended, those shaders achieve good balance between performance and quality.

 `ravu` and `ravu-lite` upscale only luma plane (of a YUV video), which means chroma planes will be handled by `--cscale` later. `ravu-lite` is faster and sharper.
 It also introduces no half pixel offset.